samsiteweb/testapp3/README.md

 # testApp3
-testapp3 shows how to integrate paystack into ionic 3 project using an external api

-# how Use These Project
-- clone the repository
-- run npm install from the command line
-- make such you have created an account on paystack
-- use the public test key gotten from paystack to test how online payment works
+testapp3 shows how add swipe gesture to Ionic 3 and Angular 5 tabs with transition animation.
+Telerik Native Page Transition plugin is used for making the animation to the tabs change and also to enable testing on the real device.

 # Happy coding